eclipse-archived/smarthome/docs/documentation/development/bindings/discovery-services.md

 @Component(service = DiscoveryService.class, immediate = true, configurationPid = "discovery.<bindingID>")
 ```

-where `<bindingID>` is the package name of the binding, i.e. `astro` for the Astro binding.
+where `<bindingID>` is the id of the binding, i.e. `astro` for the Astro binding.
 Such a registered service will be picked up automatically by the framework.

 ## Discovery